-Blackbird & Company Literature Guides should quickly become popular as homeschoolers become familiar with them.
-Guides are written for well-known children’s literature, with guides and their corresponding books divided into five levels: early bird for grades 1-2, level 1 for grades 2-3, level 2 for grades 3-5, level 3 for grades 5-8, level 4 for high school.
+Blackbird & Company Literature Guides are written for well-known children’s literature, with guides and their corresponding books divided into five levels: early bird for grades 1-2, level 1 for grades 2-3, level 2 for grades 3-5, level 3 for grades 5-8, level 4 for high school.
 Notice the overlap for most levels that reflects the reality that children read at very different levels whatever their official grade level.
 You might even use some level 3 guides for students in high school!

 These guides are premised on the idea that “the emotional, intellectual, and spiritual components of a story are inseparable.”
 While they teach comprehension and basic skills, they also teach children to think deeply about ideas, principles, and beliefs that motivate both the characters in stories and students themselves.